 25. Montserrat

 Montserrat is a small island in the Caribbean with a population of about 5,000.
-In 2021 they announced the Remote Work Stamp program which allows remote workers to stay and work in Montserrat for one year with possibility of renewal.
-You will not owe taxes to Montserrat during your stay, and can enjoy a calm and slow-paced lifestyle on the island.
+Its natural beauty, green landscapes, and dramatic volcanic peaks offer nature lovers a serene and picturesque environment.
+The Remote Work Stamp program allows individuals to live and work in Montserrat for one year.
+During your stay, you will not need to pay Montserrat taxes and can enjoy a calm and slow-paced lifestyle on the island.

 Requirements: